 6.9.1 Description

 The UE can connect with the network directly or connect with the network using another UE as a relay UE, or they may be capable of using both types of connections.
-The scope of such UEs can be from simple wearables, such as a smart watch or a set of sensors embedded in clothing, to a more sophisticated wearable device monitoring biometrics.
-They can also be non-wearable devices that communicate in a Personal Area Network such as a set of home appliances (e.g., smart thermostat and entry key), or the electronic devices in an office setting (e.g., smart printers), or a smart flower pot that can be remotely activated to provide water to the plant.
+The scope of such UEs can be from simple wearables, such as a smart watch or a set of sensors embedded in clothing, to a more sophisticated wearable UE monitoring biometrics.
+They can also be non-wearable UEs that communicate in a Personal Area Network such as a set of home appliances (e.g., smart thermostat and entry key), or the electronic UEs in an office setting (e.g., smart printers), or a smart flower pot that can be remotely activated to provide water to the plant.
 The relay UE can access the network using 3GPP or non-3GPP access (e.g., WLAN, fixed broadband access).
 3GPP and non-3GPP radio technologies can be supported for connectivity scenarios between the remote UE and the relay UE.
 3GPP RAT over licensed band or unlicensed band can be supported for connectivity scenarios.

 At the time of connecting a remote UE via a relay UE, there might be several relay UEs, supporting discovery and remote UE-to-relay UE connection establishment, available and in proximity of the remote UE.
 A remote UE may support selection of an appropriate relay UE among the available relay UEs.